abhitiwari/Game-of-Fifteen/README.md

 # Game-of-Fifteen

-Game of Fifteen is a puzzle game developed in C which can be played on the terminal.
+The Game of Fifteen is a puzzle played on a square, two-dimensional board with numbered tiles that slide.
+The goal of this puzzle is to arrange the board’s tiles from smallest to largest, left to right, top to bottom, with an empty space in board’s bottom-right corner.